It's been a good start so far with our farm shop and to continue we have a new range of suppliers...

 4. Bring Pastry together into a dough.

-6. Add the lamb and brown (Unless using left overs then skip to step 7)
+6. Add the lamb and brown (Unless using left overs then skip to step 7)7.Cover the lamb with the stock and add the peas, mint sauce and redcurrant jelly.
+Stir until Jelly has dissolved.

 8. Place pot in the oven for at least four hours, adding the potatoes during the last hour.
 (If using left overs just add the potatoes and simmer for 45 mins)